 Basic rules for cooking in a slow cooker

 This next section is about a few basic rules about using a slow cooker.
-It is important to follow a recipes instructions so you know how much liquid to use.
+It is important to follow the recipes instructions, so you know how much liquid to use.

 Whether it’s a pot roast or chicken thighs, using enough liquid allows the slow cooker to cook as food braises.